 U.S. Passport Holders

-Participants are limited to a 90-day stay in the Schengen Region without a visa.
+Participants are limited to a 90-day stay in the Schengen Region.
 This is why we have specific arrival and departure dates.

 Obtaining a Passport